lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 Hacker tips
 -----------

-If it occurs that a RAK device goes into an undefined state and doesn't seem to work anymore, you can try a factory reset (see CLI) and flash the latest firmware.
+If it occurs that a radio device goes into an undefined state and doesn't seem to work anymore, you can try a factory reset (see CLI) and flash the latest firmware.

-Alternatively you can completely erase the flash memory from an arduino IDE, see RAK on github and file `reset-flash.ino` (re-flash firmware afterwards).
+RAK devices can also completely erase the flash memory from an arduino IDE, see RAK on github and file `reset-flash.ino` (re-flash firmware afterwards).

 If you are a Lisp hacker, you may enjoy the integrated Swank server (on